-Achieving better health will remain a prominent feature across the entire Swiss portfolio and be pursued from a governance and a youth livelihoods angle through interventions to further strengthen the capacities of the health sector, to enable civic access to health services including in the areas of sexual and reproductive health (SRH) and GBV.
+Achieving better health will remain a prominent feature across the entire Swiss portfolio and be pursued from a governance and a youth livelihoods angle through interventions to further strengthen the capacities of the health sector, to enable civic activities around health governance, and to facilitate access to health services including in the areas of sexual and reproductive health (SRH) and GBV.
 These interventions will complement institutional support for the health sector through the HBF.